michelfernandez/cove/site/content/english/_index.md

 Skribble works exclusively with legally defined e-signature standards: The qualified electronic signature (QES) and the advanced electronic signature (AES).
 {{% /collapsible %}}

-{{% collapsible 2 "Requirement of written form according to OR/eIDAS" "check" %}}
+{{% collapsible 2 "Requirement of written form according to OR/BGB" "check" %}}
-The qualified electronic signature (QES) available on Skribble is equivalent to the handwritten signature before Swiss and EU law.
+The qualified electronic signature (QES) available on Skribble is equivalent to the handwritten signature before national laws in Switzerland and the EU (e.g. OR in Switzerland or BGB in Germany).
 {{% /collapsible %}}

 {{% collapsible 3 "Data protection according to FADP/GDPR" "check" %}}